 - Toxins.
 Gardening is a relaxing hobby, and most people clean their homes on a regular basis.
 But these activities can have adverse effects on your sense of smell.
 Constant exposure to toxic chemicals in pesticides and cleaning solutions can cause anosmia, the complete loss of smell.

 - High blood pressure.
-Most Americans know that hypertension is bad for heart health.
-But did you know it’s also bad for your vision?
+Most Americans know that hypertension is bad for heart health, but did you know it’s also bad for your vision?
 According to the American Heart Association, high blood pressure strains the blood vessels in your eyes.
-And if your high blood pressure isn’t treated and the damage is not stopped, it can lead to permanent vision loss.
+Therefore, if your high blood pressure isn’t treated and the damage is not stopped, it can lead to permanent vision loss.